 - The major teachers of the early Dzogchen teachings

 - The refuge field visualization and meaning

-- Monthly one hour LIVE training class with Pema Khandro via webcast, You also receive the recording via email.
-The class is 60-90 minutes and includes question and answer time.
-There is no class in December.
+- Two Monthly one-hour LIVE training class with Pema Khandro via webcast, You also receive the recording.
+The classes are 60 minutes and includes question and answer time.

 - VajrayanaLIVE – discussion group online – led by senior students

 - Optional monthly conversations with a Teaching Assistant via phone or Skype.

 - Membership in N.I. with the privilege of discounts, newsletters, and access to private meetings with Pema Khandro during public retreats.

 - Member Events and opportunity to join Sacred Service.

 - Teaching Assistant Support: The supportive group environment allows for engaging with practitioners of Tibetan Buddhism, which fosters the experience of genuine and long-lasting change.
 Working monthly with the teaching assistants will help answer your questions and support your integration of this life-changing information that is rarely explained in depth.

 How to Know if Vajrayana Training is a fit?